SeriesYonkis: Case law from the Court of Justice of the European Union

 The Court of Justice of the European Union, therefore, stated in 2014 that hyperlinking qualifies as an act of communication.
 Subsequent case law of the Court of Justice of the European Union has reiterated this doctrine.
 Following the decisions of the Court of Justice of the European Union, Spanish case law held that hyperlinking constituted an act of communication to the public under the Spanish Criminal Code.

 The Spanish Criminal Court held that although the activities of the webmasters of SeriesYonkis would qualify, after the decisions of the Court of Justice of the European Union, as an act of communication to the public; for the purposes of Criminal Law, these decisions cannot be applied retroactively to the time of the activities carried out by the defendants.
 The Court argued that the principle of non-retroactivity of unfavourable laws should be extended to case law.
 Article 9.3 of the Spanish Constitution sets out the prohibition of retroactivity of provisions that are not favourable to individuals.
 Although this article only refers to laws, the Court stated that, from a substantive point of view, a radical change of the criterion previously and repeatedly held by courts which leads to unfavourable consequences for individuals, does not differ from the retroactive application of an unfavourable provision.
 According to the Court, the prohibition of retroactivity of unfavourable sanctioning laws is closely related to the principle of legal certainty, which would be diminished if a profound change of previous case law leads to the application of the law in a more unfavourable way.
 The Court noted that the webmaster of SeriesYonkis, PeliculasYonkis and VideosYonkis in 2014, Alexis, ceased the activity of the websites when the Court of Justice of the European Union issued the Svensson decision.

 Amendment of the Spanish Criminal Code

 In 2015, several provisions of the Spanish Criminal Code were amended.
 The reform added a new paragraph to Article 270, Article 270(2), which includes as actus reus the act of enabling the access to unauthorised copies of works protected by copyright, in particular, by displaying classified lists of links to these copies, even if the links are provided by the users.
 The Court concluded that the explicit reference to hyperlinking in Article 270(2) confirms that this activity was not previously considered a crime.

-Controversy

-During the oral trial, the defense of those acquitted demonstrated the lack of independence and impartiality of the Guardia Civil, as well as the sloppy report prepared for the case.

-Likewise, the strong ties between the plaintiffs and the expert witnesses were also demonstrated.

 Reactions

 One of the plaintiffs, the Audiovisual Producers' Rights Management Body (EGEDA), has announced that it will appeal the decision.

-On March 3, 2021, the Murcia Provincial Court denies the appeal filed by Warner, Paramount and other companies.
-No media related to the plaintiffs (antenna 3, la sexta, el mundo, ABC, Cadena ser, cope, onda cero, RTVE, Telecinco ...) published the news.